Seddryck/NBi/_documentation/primitive-result-set.md

 <result-set file="myFile.csv"/>
 {% endhighlight %}

 the filename can be dynamically evaluated based on a variable (formatting).
 To enable this feature, you must precede the filename by a tilt ```~``` and mix static part of the filename with dynamic part.
-The dynamic part must be contained between curly barces ```{}``` and is starting by the variable's name to consider.
+The dynamic part must be contained between curly braces ```{}``` and is starting by the variable's name to consider.

 {% highlight xml %}
 <result-set file="File_{@myVar}.csv"/>